Emily Heidt

 In 2019 and 2021, a bill was introduced in Congress to provide a permanent, national solution to the “rent-a-bank” issue by establishing a 36% interest rate cap that would apply to all lenders.
 But that proposal has faced stiff opposition from the finance industry and has yet to be approved by Congress.

-Jurisdictions that have passed a Humane Pet Store Bill.
+Jurisdictions that have passed an Ethical Pet Sales Bill.

 Seven states have stopped the sale of puppies in pet stores, including Washington, Oregon, Illinois, New York, Maine, Vermont, California, and Maryland.
 Currently, Michigan, Pennsylvania, New Jersey, and Massachusetts are in the process of passing these laws.